kishanvekaria/DevOps_Card_Generator/README.md

 ## 4. Risk Assessment
-This is the risk assessment I have conducted for the project
+This is the risk assessment I have conducted for the project.
+Including replicas of the containers has reduced the chance of servers crashing causing a failure in the running of all services.
+In addition including a load balancer means that the chance of traffic overload causing failure is also reduced.
 ![Risk Assessment](https://trello-attachments.s3.amazonaws.com/6006b837abee6877e9b3597f/6020355e91dfc2794a87e432/197c575103b08e6b80da596bf160311a/Risk_Assessment.JPG)

 ## 5. Testing